LLNL/Abmarl/docs/src/gridworld.rst

 :ref:`Observer Components <>` are responsible for creating an agent's observation of the state of the simulation.
 Observers assign supported agents with an appropriate observation space and generate observations based on the Observer's key.
-For example, the :ref:`SingleGridObserver <>` generates an observation and stores it in the 'grid' channel of the :ref:`ObservingAgent's <>` observation.
+For example, the :ref:`SingleGridObserver <gridworld_single_observer>` generates an observation and stores it in the 'grid' channel of the :ref:`ObservingAgent's <gridworld_single_observer>` observation.

 Done
 ````